collective-soundworks/soundworks/README.md

       bufferSource.connect(audioContext.destination);
       bufferSource.start(audioContext.currentTime);

-      this.setViewText('Congratulations, you just played a sound!'); // display some feedback text in the view
+      this.setCenteredViewContent('Congratulations, you just played a sound!'); // display some feedback text in the view

       /* We would usually call the .done() method when the module can hand off the control,
        * however since the performance is the last module to be called in this scenario,